There are 8 billion people in the world. You are one of them. Just one.

 There may be 8 billion people in the world, but you were formed.
 You are set apart.
 You have been appointed.
 You have plans!

 Regent’s mission is: Christian Leadership to Change the World.

 You may be just one person, but you are destined to touch those 8 billion people.

 Come, let us help you discover yourself in Him at Regent’s College of Arts & Sciences.

 Regent University professors are exemplary leaders who exhibit a strong commitment to excellence.
-Click on the photos below to read more about our faculty.
+They mentor students in their specialized areas of interest within academic departments.
+View the photos and read more about our faculty.